-0-1.9 = Poor; 2.0-3.9 = Fair; 4.0-5.9 = Average;
+0-1.9 = Poor; 2.0-4.9 = Fair; 5.0-6.4 = Good;

-6.0-7.9 = Good; 8.0-10.0 = Excellent
+6.5-7.9 = Very Good; 8.0-10.0 = Excellent

-Article 174: General Judging Rules
+Article 183: General Judging Rules

-- 174.01 Judges should be visually separated.
-It is the responsibility of the Head Judge to see that the Judges do not discuss scores or interference calls. - 174.02 Judges may not change their scores or interference calls either on the computer terminal or on the manual judging sheets.
-In the Event that a mistake has been made the Judge should have the Head Judge make the correction for them. - 174.03 If a Judge misses a Ride, or part of a Ride, they should place an "M" in the square of the manual Judges sheet, The Head Judge will provide the missed score based on the other Judge's scores for the missed Ride but including consideration for that Judge's position when scoring previous Rides. - 174.04 Where unforeseen circumstances occur with respect to competition (which includes but is not limited to priority and timing), a resolution, which may include a re-surf, will be determined by; - (a) At CT events: The WSL Head Judge and/or Commissioner's
+- 183.01 Judges should be visually separated.
+It is the responsibility of the Head Judge to see that the Judges do not discuss scores or interference calls. - 183.02 Judges may not change their scores or interference calls either on the computer terminal or on the manual judging sheets.
+In the Event that a mistake has been made the Judge should have the Head Judge make the correction for them. - 183.03 If a Judge misses a Ride, or part of a Ride, they should place an "M" in the square of the manual Judges sheet, The Head Judge will provide the missed score based on the other Judge's scores for the missed Ride but including consideration for that Judge's position when scoring previous Rides. - 183.04 Where unforeseen circumstances occur with respect to competition (which includes but is not limited to priority and timing), a resolution, which may include a re-surf, will be determined by;

-- Office who will consult with the Surfing Director or other relevant people at their discretion. - (b) At Non CT events: The WSL Head Judge who will consult with the WSL Tour Representative, Surfing Director or other relevant people at their discretion. - 174.05 A judging, scoring or heat result decision once made may only be changed if, in the opinion of the judging panel, there is enough evidence to consider a re-evaluation.
+- (a) At CT events: The WSL Head Judge and/or Head of Tours and Competition who will consult with any relevant people at their discretion. - (b) At Non CT events: The WSL Head Judge who will consult with the WSL Tour Representative, Surfing Director or other relevant people at their discretion. - 183.05 A judging, scoring or heat result decision once made may only be changed if, in the opinion of the judging panel, there is enough evidence to consider a re-evaluation.
 A re-surf or a score change may be considered by that judging panel at the time.
 The Head Judge has the authority to call a re-surf without the involvement of Surfer's in the heat, if it is deemed appropriate.
 The WSL Head Judge is to decide who should be involved in a re-surf if applicable and when the re-surf may occur.
-The Head Judge can delay the start of the next heat or round whilst a decision is made. - 174.06 A decision once made by the WSL judging panel can only be protested via the WSL Head Judge or the Commissioner's Office.
+The Head Judge can delay the start of the next heat or round whilst a decision is made. - 183.06 A decision once made by the WSL judging panel can only be protested via the WSL Head Judge or the Head of Tours and Competition.
 No other Judges are to be approached relating to any calls and/or decisions (including any approach by Surfer Support Staff).
-[See process for Protests described in Article 141] - 174.07 No Judge of a WSL Event may pass comment, on a Surfer's chances in any Event, to the public, media, or other Surfer.
-If a Judge does make comment violating this Article, their contract with WSL will be immediately reviewed notwithstanding any other rights WSL may have, contractual or otherwise. - 174.08 The WSL Head Judge to be entitled to respond to Surfer's comments in TV interviews.
+[See process for Protests described in Article 150] - 183.07 No Judge of a WSL Event may pass comment, on a Surfer's chances in any Event, to the public, media, or other Surfer.
+If a Judge does make comment violating this Article, their contract with WSL will be immediately reviewed notwithstanding any other rights WSL may have, contractual or otherwise. - 183.08 The WSL Head Judge to be entitled to respond to Surfer's comments in TV interviews.

-Article 175: Judging Fees/Overtime
+Article 184: Judging Fees/Overtime